Fiss ’21 Helps Children Through Crises

 “A crisis for a child is often onset by something like a peer was bullying them or they had a bad phone call with a family member, or just little things that triggered something over time, like they just kept tripping and falling throughout the day and then they dropped their sandwich and that triggered them having a complete meltdown,” said Fiss.
 “We work in guiding them through that and getting them back to a more mellow level of where they were before where you can work with them.”

 In addition to his part-time job, Fiss also completed his senior year internship at Children’s Crisis Treatment Center in Philadelphia through the Intern Philly program, where he is working with children ages 3-5 in a therapeutic nursery.
-There, he shadowed the care coordinator in the outpatient center that functioned like a preschool classroom, doing both direct administrative work with the care coordinators and working in the classroom with the different behavioural health workers.
+There, he shadowed the care coordinator in the outpatient center that functioned like a preschool classroom, doing both direct administrative work with the care coordinators and working in the classroom with the different behavioral health workers.